 A conviction of this offense may have negative immigration consequences.

-The commission of an aggravated felony can result in a non-citizen being either:
+The commission of an aggravated felony can result in you being either:

-This means a conviction could hurt a defendant’s immigration status if the facts of the case are so harsh that they show the accused committed an aggravated felony.
+This means a conviction could hurt your immigration status if the facts of the case are so harsh that they show you committed an aggravated felony.

-An expungement is available provided that the defendant successfully completes the imposed:
+An expungement is available provided that you successfully complete the imposed:

 - jail term, or